Stephan Hicks

-Stephan Keenan Hicks (born April 2, 1992) is an American professional basketball player.
-He played college basketball for Cal State Northridge.
+Stephan Keenan Hicks (born April 2, 1992) is an American retired professional basketball player.
+Hicks played college basketball for Cal State Northridge where he earned 2015 Second-team All-Big West and 2012 Big West Freshman of the Year.
+Hicks played professionally for over ten years, primarily spending eight seasons with the Fort Wayne / Indiana Mad Ants where his jersey number 17 was retired in 2025.

 High school career

 Hicks initially attended Agoura High School averaging 17 points, 9.8 rebounds and 2.1 steals per game as a junior.
 For his senior season he transferred to National College Prep tallying 18 points and six rebounds per game, gaining all-tournament accolades at the Hampton Inn Invitational.

 College career

 Hicks attended Cal State Northridge averaging 16.0 points and 5.4 rebounds per game as a senior, earning All-Big West second team honors and finished eighth all-time in the conference in career points.

 Professional career

 Fort Wayne Mad Ants (2015–2020)

-On October 31, 2015, Hicks was selected by the Oklahoma City Blue in the third round of the 2015 NBA Development League Draft and later that night traded to the Fort Wayne Mad Ants in exchange for a 2016 second round pick to Oklahoma City and the rights to James Carlton.
-On November 15, he made his professional debut in a 112–92 win over Raptors 905, recording two points, two rebounds and a steal in four minutes.

-On October 31, 2016, Hicks was reacquired by Fort Wayne.
+On October 31, 2015, Hicks was selected by the Oklahoma City Blue in the third round of the 2015 NBA Development League Draft and later that night traded to the Fort Wayne Mad Ants in exchange for the rights to James Carlton and a 2016 second round pick to Oklahoma City.
+On November 15, during the 2015–16 season, he made his professional debut in a 112–92 win over Raptors 905, recording two points, two rebounds and a steal in four minutes.
+On October 31, 2016, Hicks was reacquired by Fort Wayne for the 2016–17 season.